-Pamela has worked in various supply chain management positions, having advanced in her career from being a procurement officer on the shop floor to holding senior strategic positions including Global Senior Logistics Adviser, and Acting Head of Logistics and Supply.
-She has held the following management positions for global organisations:
+She advanced from being a procurement officer on the shop floor to holding senior strategic positions including Global Senior Logistics Adviser, and Acting Head of Logistics and Supply.
+She has held the following management positions in global organisations:

 - Supply Chain Specialist-Programme and Supply Integration, UNICEF, Denmark